The 10 Hardest AP Classes – 2026 Edition

 1) AP Physics 1

-At many high schools, AP Physics is notorious for its difficulty level.
-In addition, it has the lowest overall pass rate of any AP exam.
-Students undertake laboratory work (which they are encouraged to save, as colleges may request to see it before granting credit) while completing extensive work in seven subjects, such as kinematics, energy, and harmonic motion.
+At many high schools, AP Physics is notorious for its difficulty level, and historically it carried one of the lowest overall pass rates of any AP exam.
+College Board redesigned the exam for 2025, recalibrating timing and question count, and the pass rate jumped from 47.3% to 67.3%.
+The course itself remains conceptually demanding: students undertake laboratory work (which they are encouraged to save, as colleges may request to see it before granting credit) while completing extensive work in topics such as kinematics, energy, harmonic motion, momentum, and waves.
+Even after the redesign, only about 18% of students earn a 5, which keeps Physics 1 firmly on the harder end of the AP spectrum.

 2) AP United States History